MilanTodorovic/LibraryProject/README.md

 <h1>TO DO</h1>
 1. <strike>Enable saving unsent e-mails to a file/database in case of internet connection loss.
 (Partially done with 1.4.5)</strike>
 2. Changes in variable names.
 (Make them more readable and informative)
-3. Some changes to teh structure of the code and maybe some more features.
+3. Some changes to the structure of the code and maybe some more features.
 4. Add a log.
-(Either as a seperate window and as a .txt file)<br>
+(Either as a seperate window and as a .txt file)
-<strike>5.
-Add tix.Balloon (hovering frame to display helpful information)</strike> (maybe i will add some more)
+5. <strike>Add tix.Balloon (hovering frame to display helpful information)</strike> (maybe i will add some more)
 6. Break up big multitool functions in favour of smaller ones.
-(A lot of wokr.)<br>
+(A lot of wokr.)
-<strike>7.
-Add a custom icon to the window. (self.iconbitmap(self, default='icon.ico'))</strike>
+7. <strike>Add a custom icon to the window. (self.iconbitmap(self, default='icon.ico'))</strike>